Post-quantum security migration evidence 2026

 This also changes how the blog should be maintained.
 Each article needs enough context for an executive reader to understand why the signal matters, enough implementation detail for a technical lead to frame a pilot, and enough source discipline for a reviewer to separate current capability from roadmap promise.
 Long-form content is valuable only when it reduces handoff loss between those readers, and when it leaves a clear path from reading to product action for the next review cycle.
 For this article, the operational lens is procurement judgment, route governance, ownership, and repeatable decision records.

-NIST CSRC sets the first evidence anchor, while NIST and CISA provide the cross-check.
+NIST CSRC sets the first evidence anchor, while CISA and CISA provide the cross-check.
 A workflow reader should ask a concrete question for each source: does this change what we can run today, what we should learn next, what provider route we should test, or what a reviewer must see before the pilot scales?

 QFlow can encode that discipline in the product.
 Source links should not be decorative citations at the bottom of a page.
 They should become assumptions attached to workflows, route notes, lesson updates, and review packets.
 When a source is updated or superseded, the affected workflow should be easy to revisit.